CONVENTIONAL MEDICINE:

 Conclusion/Clearsight: What's the problem with conventional medicine?

 Conventional medicine is normally purposed for profit, which aim tends to go against what's best for your body, particularly because patentable synthetic medicines tend to be far more profitable than herbal ones, and because curing you of all disease tends to stop your demand for medical services.
-Keeping you medically dependent, including never fully well, and even without the authority to self-renew prescriptions on drugs you are provably and permanently dependent, is the surest way to profit and social control for this industry.
+Keeping you medically dependent, including never fully well, and even without the authority to self-renew prescriptions on drugs you are provably and permanently dependent, is the surest way to secure profit and social control for this industry.

 Like with many businesses, conventional medicine leads customers towards dependency, but in conventional medicine there is far more ability to do so and far less ability to resist than with most other businesses.
+In an ideal society, there would be tremendous regulation to safeguard citizens from being deliberately or unnecessarily made medically dependent.

 Clearfacts Presentation: Conventional Medicine